Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Introduction

 Theoretically, Floquet systems are of conceptual importance, since they feature a nontrivial controllable equilibrium limit: at infinite drive frequencies, energy conservation is restored, and the Floquet Hamiltonian is a static local operator whose properties are indistinguishable from those of static many-body systems.
 Hence, Floquet systems provide a systematic approach to understand and analyze nonequilibrium behavior.
 Away from the infinite-frequency limit, energy absorption may occur, and generic local many-body Floquet systems are currently believed to heat up to infinite temperature at infinite times~\cite{dalessio_14,lazarides_14,bar2017absence,weidinger2017floquet} [but see also Refs.~\cite{prosen_98a, prosen_99, dalessio2013many,haldar2018onset,kai2018suppression}].

-The existence of the infinite-frequency limit affects significantly the dynamics of Floquet systems: when the drive frequency is much larger than the typical single-particle energy scales of the non-driven Hamiltonian, following a quick constrained thermalization stage, fast-driven systems enter an exponentially long-lived prethermal plateau, before unconstrained thermalization brings the system to a featureless infinite-temperature state~\cite{abanin_15,mori_15}.
+The existence of the infinite-frequency limit affects significantly the dynamics of Floquet systems: when the drive frequency is much larger than the typical single-particle energy scales of the non-driven Hamiltonian, following a quick constrained thermalization stage, fast-driven systems enter an exponentially long-lived prethermal plateau~\cite{Berges2004}, before unconstrained thermalization brings the system to a featureless infinite-temperature state~\cite{abanin_15,mori_15}.

 The physics in the prethermal plateau is well captured by the inverse-frequency expansion (IFE)~\cite{bukov2015universal} for the effective approximate local Hamiltonian $H_\mathrm{eff}\!\approx\!
 H_F$~\cite{de2019very}.
 This equilibrium-like regime facilitates significantly the analysis of Floquet systems.
 Moreover, it provides a playground for the ideas of Floquet engineering.
 It opens up a long prethermal time window which, under suitable conditions, supports phases of matter inaccessible in static systems~\cite{else_16,khemani_16,yao_17,haldar2018onset,else2020long,wintersperger2020realization,machado2020Long}.
 Curiously, the physics of the prethermal plateau has been found to exist in isolated (semi-)classical Floquet systems, which suggests that it is \emph{not} caused by quantum mechanical processes~\cite{notarnicola2018from,rajak2018stability, howell2019asymptotic, mori2018floquet,rajak2019characterizations,huveneers2020prethermalization,torre2020statistical}.
-Recently, it was shown that a similar prethermal plateau exists for random dipolar driving~\cite{zhao2020random}, the periodically-driven SYK model~\cite{kuhlenkamp2020periodically}, and for quasi-periodically driven systems where its duration is controlled by a stretched exponential~\cite{dumitrescu2018logarithmically,else2020long,zhao2020random}; the latter have also been shown to exhibit topological phenomena~\cite{martin2019topological,crowley2019halfinteger}.
+Recently, it was shown that a similar prethermal plateau exists for random dipolar driving~\cite{zhao2020random}, the periodically-driven SYK model~\cite{kuhlenkamp2020periodically}, Floquet models exhibiting quantum scars~\cite{Mukherjee2020a,Mukherjee2020b} and for quasi-periodically driven systems where its duration is controlled by a stretched exponential~\cite{dumitrescu2018logarithmically,else2020long,zhao2020random}; the latter have also been shown to exhibit topological phenomena~\cite{martin2019topological,crowley2019halfinteger}.
+In fact, prethermalization is a widely investigated phenomenon, observed also in non-periodically driven many-body systems~\cite{Moeckel2008,Eckstein2009,Moeckel_2010}.